 Are you interested in writing?
 How about media?
 Do you love building and maintaining relationships?
-Then a degree in Communication might just be perfect for you.
+Then, a Bachelor of Arts in Communication might just be perfect for you.

-We pride ourselves on educating and training students to be effective communicators, leaders, and advocates in whatever industry they enter.
-Not only will you gain broad theoretical knowledge, you’ll also get practical, hands-on experience that will help you learn to implement what you learn in the classroom in the real world.
+We pride ourselves on educating and training students to be effective communicators, leaders and advocates in whatever industry they enter.
+Not only will you gain broad theoretical knowledge, but you’ll also get practical, hands-on experience that will help you implement what you learn in the classroom to real-world situations.

 Whether you’re interested in pursuing a career upon graduation or going to graduate school, CU Denver’s online BA in Communication can help you get there.
-The skills you learn from our program include writing, speaking, interpersonal relationships, critical thinking, analysis, and teamwork skills.
-This skill set is valuable to both employers, as communication is essential to success in the workplace, and graduate schools, as learning to express yourself will help you be a better student who can more effectively express their ideas.
+The skills you learn from our program include writing, speaking, interpersonal relationships, critical thinking, analysis and teamwork skills.
+This skill set is valuable to both employers and graduate schools, as effectively expressing ideas communication is essential to success in the workplace and the classroom.

 Interested in a more specialized degree program?
-We’ve designed several communication pathways that you can use to customize your degree based on your interests:
+We’ve designed several communication pathways that you can use to customize your degree based on your interests.
+Pathways include:

 The Community Service & Public Affairs pathway offers a variety of courses meant to build the skills and experiences needed to practice communication for the common good.
-This pathway offers the opportunity for students to learn about and practice leadership and learn how to handle conflict in real world situations.
-Whether you’re interested in working in the public sector or for a private sector organization that helps fight for social justice, this pathway can set you up to make a difference in your community.
+This pathway offers the opportunity for students to enhance leadership skills and practice how to handle conflict in real-world situations.
+Whether you’re interested in working in the public sector or for a private organization that helps fight for social justice, this pathway can set you up to make a difference in your community.

-Maybe you’re interested in learning about communication from a global level?
+Are you interested in learning about communication from a global level?
 The Global & Intercultural Communication pathway is perfect for that.
-Not only will you learn the basics of communication, you’ll delve deep into the importance of communication on a global scale and how it affects international and intercultural relationships.
+Not only will you learn the fundamentals of communication, but you’ll also delve deep into the importance of communication on a global scale and discover how it affects international and intercultural relationships.
 If you’re interested in travel or working for a global organization, this the pathway for you.

 The media contributes a lot to both how we communicate and how we perceive communications in the modern world.
-The Media & Cultural Studies pathway examines how a broad range of communication technologies impact our cultural as well as our personal
+The Media & Cultural Studies pathway examines how a broad range of communication technologies impact our cultural, personal

 and professional lives.
-Whether you’re interested in a career in a media-related field or just learning more about media so that you can be a more critical media consumer, this pathway will help you get there.
+Whether you’re interested in a career in a media-related field or you want to learn how to be a more critical media consumer, this pathway will help you get there.
 We’ll examine media from

-Inventing in your future is a big decision.
-However, becoming a fully online student at CU Denver is an affordable option with discounted tuition rates for non resident, fully online students.
+Investing in your future is a big decision.
+However, becoming a fully online student at CU Denver is an affordable option with discounted tuition rates for non-resident, fully online students.
 And of course, you will save money not having to drive to campus!
 Tuition and fees are based largely on the class that you enroll in.